m-ringler/straights/Straights.Web/Readme.md

 The result is a webapp that can be deployed as a static website.

+When served via HTTPS, Straights.Web is a [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_app) that can be installed on users' devices as a standalone app (Add to home sceen).
+It will then remain fully functional when offline.

 ## WebAssembly from C&#35;

 WebAssembly is generated using NativeAOT via LLVM and Emscripten.
 This approach is documented at the dotnet runtimelab's github project site: